gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 Hence, we propose to take several steps towards the ultimate goal of supporting all three of: IPv4 single-stack (already available today), IPv6 single-stack, IPv4/IPv6 dual-stack – both in the local setup and on cloud infrastructure.
 As a first step, this GEP proposes support for IPv6 single-stack networking in the local Gardener environment only.
 This keeps things focused on the most important changes to the API and central components while neglecting infrastructure-specific quirks and other difficulties that will arise with dual-stack networking.
+For example, when using IPv6 single-stack networking on cloud infrastructure, users might want to use IPv6 prefixes assigned to them by the provider instead of configuring the shoot's node and pod CIDRs upfront.

 While focusing on IPv6 single-stack networking for now, we cannot neglect how a future IPv4/IPv6 dual-stack implementation may look like and provide a corresponding outlook.
 However, these ideas only serve an informational purpose for motivating decisions regarding the IPv6 single-stack implementation.